mkvoran/BizFuel/README.md

-# BizFuel
+# BizFuel-Portfolio
-A Bootstrap / HTML 5 Bones hybrid starter theme  for WordPress
+A Bootstrap / HTML 5 Blank hybrid starter theme for WordPress based on the the 'COVER' example theme from Bootstrap